-Implement ALTER ONLINE TABLE above the storage engine layer by mimicking what InnoDB does since MariaDB 10.0:
+Implement online ALTER TABLE above the storage engine layer by mimicking what InnoDB does since MariaDB 10.0.

-- Downgrade the lock.
+- Downgrade the MDL lock.

 - Copy the table contents (using a non-locking read if supported by the storage engine).

-- Exclusively lock the table.
+- Exclusively lock the table MDL (upgrade to MDL_SHARED_WRITE).

-- Apply any remaining changes from the ‘row event listeners’.
+- Apply any remaining online changes.

 - Swap the old and new table, unlock, drop the old table.